sgaunet/ratelimiter/README.md

 # ratelimiter

 Utility to put in front of a webservice to handle a ratelimit.
-Works only with http protocol actually.
+Works only with http protocol actually and tha ratelimit is **global** (not by IP).

 ## Configuration